Harold and the Purple Crayon

 Harold and the Purple Crayon is a 1955 children's picture book written and illustrated by Crockett Johnson.
-Published by HarperCollins Publishers, it is Johnson's most popular book, and has led to a series of other related books, as well as many adaptations.
+Published by HarperCollins Publishers, it is Johnson's most popular book, with more than 5 and a half million copies sold and being translated into more than 14 languages, it has led to a series of other related books, as well as many adaptations.
 The story is written in third-person point-of-view, and follows a toddler boy on an imaginative adventure through the night.

+The book was an immediate success, and has remained a staple of children's literature, earning recognition on major lists.
+It is frequently used in education of young children.
+Furthermore, scholars have examined and analyzed the book's content and underlying themes.
+Numerous adaptations have been created, including animated short films, a television series, a live-action film, and a planned Broadway musical.

+Background

+David Johnson Leisk, known by his professional name Crockett Johnson, was born in New York City in 1906.
+From an early age Johnson was relentlessly creative.
+Johnson was known for his first comic strip Barnaby in 1942 which showed his knack for simplistic art and later defined his work.
+He continued to practice cartooning children's books, while collaborating with his wife Ruth Krauss.
+Together the two produced their next book The Carrot Seed.
+Later, Johnson created Harold and the Purple Crayon.
+According to Nel, Johnson designed the book to be around six inches tall and five inches wide, made to be fit for a young child's hand.
+The name Harold is thought to be in honor of his nephew.
+10,000 copies were sold in the first printing.
+This later pushed Johnson to continue the series to write Harold's Fairytale.

 Plot

 The protagonist, Harold, is a curious four-year-old boy who, with his magic purple crayon, has the power to create a world of his own simply by drawing it.

 Harold wants to go for a walk in the moonlight, but there is no moon, so he draws one.
 He has nowhere to walk, so he draws a path.
 Using his purple crayon, he goes on many adventures including encountering a dragon guarding an apple tree, boating through deep waters, eating a picnic consisting only of nine flavors of pies, and flying in a hot-air balloon that saves him from a fall.
 Eventually Harold grows tired, and searches for his bedroom window in order to go to bed.
 He draws many windows, drawing an entire city, yet none are his.
 Finally, Harold remembers where his window is situated and constructs his own room and bed, and nods off to sleep.